-a) Mayor's Award: Hinal Patel
+b) Mayor's Award:

 Throughout the year of office, the Mayor becomes aware of many people who voluntarily provide time and resources for the benefit of the community of Sevenoaks.
 For this reason, it was decided to create a Sevenoaks Mayor's Award to recognise these contributions.
 The first Mayor's Award was presented in 2014.